-The idea that students will be taught by a university education how to think has been abandoned.
+The idea that students will be taught by a university education how to think has now been abandoned.
 Instead students are taught facts and technical routines.
-Progress is evaluated chiefly by multiple choice "mid-terms" that are conducted on a monthly basis, with the result that students can graduate with all A grades and only the vaguest recollection of what they learnt the month before last.
+Progress is evaluated chiefly by multiple choice "mid-terms" that are conducted on a more or less monthly basis, with the result that students can graduate with all A grades and only the vaguest recollection of what they learnt the month before last.

 This kind of education lends itself well to standardization, automation, indoctrination, and massive cost saving.